saulloallves/treinamento/SUPABASE_MIGRATION_PLAN.md

 -- Alunos podem ver turmas em que estão inscritos CREATE POLICY "Students can view their turmas"
-  ON public.turmas FOR SELECT
+  ON treinamento.turmas FOR SELECT
   USING (
     EXISTS (
-      SELECT 1 FROM public.enrollments e
+      SELECT 1 FROM treinamento.enrollments e
       WHERE e.turma_id = id
         AND e.user_id = auth.uid()
     )